multiversx/mx-sdk-py-cli/erdpy/CLI.md

 ----------------
 COMMANDS summary
 ----------------
-new                            Create a new transaction send                           Send a previously saved transaction get                            Get a transaction
+new                            Create a new transaction. send                           Send a previously saved transaction. get                            Get a transaction.

 ```
 ### Transactions.New